observablehq/plot/README.md

 * **color** - fill or stroke
 * **opacity** - fill or stroke opacity

-The following scale options are supported:
+The following options are supported for each scale:

 * *scale*.**type** -
 * *scale*.**domain** -